 - 2.27.
 The Department is responsible for managing and reporting on procurement, with particular regard to compliance with the Government of Jamaica's requirements.
 This is a critical function, given the need to ensure transparency and adherence to the Government of Jamaica Handbook of Public Sector Procurement Procedures. - 2.28.
 Responsibility for the OUR's records and documents management system also resides within this department.

 Finance Department

 2.29.
-The Department plans, directs, coordinates, monitors, reports upon, and controls the accounting and financial operations of the OUR in accordance with Government of Jamaica regulations and directives, the Laws of Jamaica, International Financial Reporting Standards, and International Accounting Standards.
+The Department plans, directs, coordinates, monitors and controls the accounting and financial operations of the OUR in accordance with Government of Jamaica regulations and directives, the Laws of Jamaica, and international accounting standards.

 Objectives